karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 Here's how it appears when we open the resulting ``.coverage`` file with Visual Studio.

-> To open the ``.coverage`` files with Visual Studio, you will need Visual Studio Enterprise Edition.
+> To open the ``.coverage`` files with Visual Studio, you will need **Visual Studio Enterprise Edition.**

 ![code-coverage-vs-coverage](/img/code-coverage-vs-coverage.png)

 Another option to collect Code Coverage using the .NET built-in collector, apart from the .NET CLI, is to directly use Visual Studio.

 To collect Code Coverage using Visual Studio, you will also need **Visual Studio Enterprise edition**).

 Simply select the ``Test > Analyze Code Coverage for All Tests`` option.

 ![code-coverage-vs-test](/img/code-coverage-vs-test.png)

 # **Coverlet**

-Coverlet is an alternative to the built-in data collector we discussed earlier.
+Coverlet is an alternative to the built-in Data Collector we discussed earlier.
 It generates test results in the form of Cobertura XML files, which can then be used to create HTML reports.

-In fact, it is the most widely used and well-known Code Coverage data collector.
+In fact, it is the most widely used and well-known Code Coverage Data Collector.
 Evidence of this is that the official .NET xUnit test project template comes with ``Coverlet`` already integrated.

 Give it a try.
 Create a new xUnit project using the .NET CLI command: ``dotnet new xunit``, and then inspect the resulting ``.csproj``.
 You'll see that the [Coverlet NuGet package](https://www.nuget.org/packages/coverlet.collector) is already installed in the project.